Academany/FabAcademy-Assessment/principles_and_practices,_project_management.md

 ### What size should my website be?
 > Answer:
 1. In the order of tens of megabytes.
-Read the [general essentials](general_essentials.md), compress, resize, etc.
+Read the [General Essentials](general_essentials.md), compress, resize, etc.